New England under hurricane watch as threat from Henri grows

 Buzzards Bay near the west end of the Cape Cod Canal, Narragansett Bay and Long Island Sound are particularly susceptible to coastal flooding.
 Even though Henri will be quickly weakening during its landfall, it will be slowing, meaning a greater duration of winds that will help stir up the seas.
 If Henri takes a path near New York City, significant storm surge flooding would be likely along the west end of Long Island Sound, with water funneled west into the East River.

-A broad 2 to 5 inches of rainfall with localized totals to 8 inches is expected too, which could cause inland flooding and, given the urban nature of the Northeast, pockets of flash flooding.
+A broad 2 to 5 inches of rainfall with localized totals to 8 inches is expected, too, which could cause inland flooding and, given the urban nature of the Northeast, pockets of flash flooding.
 These predicted amounts could be conservative as some computer models show the storm stalling over interior New England which could prolong heavy rain and increase the flooding potential from the Catskills northward.

 Complicating factors